uncbiag/easyreg/README.md

 # EasyReg
-The EasyReg is a image registration package, that support a series of mainstream image registration methods.\
+The EasyReg is a image registration package, that support a series of mainstream methods.\
-The EasyReg has following properties:
+We list a few properties:
 1) A simple interface for learning/optimization based image registration tools, e.g., [Mermaid](https://github.com/uncbiag/mermaid) and other popular registration packages<sup>*</sup>.
 2) A simple interface for fluid-based data augmentation, supporting either random augmentation and data interpolation/extrapolation